Invisible Party

 Although it called itself a party, it did not have official members but instead had participants.
 It could not, and did not wish to, participate in elections.
 The professed goal of the group was to undermine the capitalist system.
-It was founded by different parts of the Swedish extra-parliamentary left, in particular the Swedish Anarcho-syndicalist Youth Federation.

 The Invisible Party "disbanded" after a September 16, 2006 press release by the "central committee" behind the campaign declaring that they would discontinue their activities:

 Ideology

 The Invisible Party can be seen as a shared concept, a symbol for a struggle against capitalism and the perceived exploitation of the workforce.
 Participation in the party has involved strikes, blockades, flyposting, sabotage, shoplifting, riots, and other radical tactics.

 Anna-Lena Lodenius, a Swedish author on political extremism, has described the Invisible Party as follows:

 The leftist website Motkraft described the views of the group as follows:

 Methods

 After the Centre Party proposed a special youth contract for those under 26 (similar to France's First Employment Contract policy), activists claiming to be members of the Invisible Party responded by vandalizing Centre Party offices throughout Sweden.
 The Centre Party was in opposition at the time.

 Activists under the banner of the Invisible Party continued the vandalism throughout the 2006 Swedish general election campaign, hitting the offices of the Christian Democrats, another opposition party, as well.

 As of 2006, the Swedish Security Service (Säpo) was gathering information about the Invisible Party and its supporters.